 - The repellent will be a great companion throughout the trip, but to make your trail even easier, wear long pants and a long-sleeved shirt.
 We recommend the Zero Rules model by Columbia Sportswear, which, in addition to having sun protection, gives off a sensation of freshness when the fabric comes into contact with sweat from the body due to the Omni-Freeze technology.

-- It is recommended to use trail boots with heel protection.
+- It is recommended to wear hiking boots for ankle protection.

 - Don’t forget to bring a reusable water bottle or a hydration backpack.
 You can refill your bottle along the way with water from the rivers, which are very pure.